jonas-klesen/yaptype/README.md

 * `EDITOR_CMD`: The text editor to open (Default: `gnome-text-editor -n`).
 * `MODEL_SIZE`: Whisper model size (Default: `base.en`).
 For options, see [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
 I recommend base or small, or tiny if you have a bad cpu.

+Then edit `yaptype.service` to change the value for `OMP_NUM_THREADS`, if you want something other than the default of 8.

 3. **Setup Background Service**
 Edit `yaptype.service` and ensure the paths to `python` (inside poetry env) and `server.py` are correct.
 To get the python executable path, use `poetry run which python` or `poetry env info`.